fragglet/ipxbox/README.md

 `ipxbox` is a standalone DOSBox IPX server written in Go.
 DOSBox clients can connect to the server and play together.

-A unique feature is that it is optionally able to bridge to real physical networks, in a manner similar to a VPN.
-DOSBox clients can communicate with each other on the server, but with this feature enabled they can also communicate with physical IPX nodes on the connected network.
-So emulated DOS clients should be able to play games against real DOS machines connected to the same network.
+Features:

+* Sends background keepalive pings to idle clients to prevent users behind NAT routers from being timed out.

+* TUN/TAP and libpcap integration that allows the server to be bridged to a real, physical network.
+This allows (emulated) dosbox users to play alongside users on real DOS machines.

+* Support for the `ipxpkt.com` packet driver protocol, allowing software that uses the packet driver interface to get a network connection over dosbox's built-in IPX protocol support.

 For some setup instructions, see the [HOWTO](HOWTO.md).